Setting Goals For The New Year

 - If you wish to be more active, pay an annual membership instead of monthly.

-- Also if you wish to spend more time with friends, book the times in your calendar and share them with your friends.
+- If you wish to spend more time with friends, book the times in your calendar and share them with your friends.

 - If you want to be more proactive at work, talk with your colleagues and find a way that will help you to deliver more.

 Whatever it is, think about the easiest way to achieve your goals.
 If you think about ways to do something, it will be easier to achieve it than just focusing on goals.
-Please think big; you can do anything you set your mind to.
+And think big, you can do anything you set your mind to.
+Happy new beginnings!

 LCAT provides on-site appointments, as well as video chat and text therapy programs.